Future Events

 The Royal Montreal Golf Club, the oldest golf club in North America, will again be the site of history, as host of the 2024 Presidents Cup.
-It is the second time in the club’s storied saga that it welcomes the biennial event, having last done so in 2007, when the United States and captain Jack Nicklaus defeated Gary Player and the International Team, 19.5-14.5.
+It is the second time in which the storied club will host golf’s premier team event, having last done so in 2007, when the United States and captain Jack Nicklaus defeated Gary Player and the International Team, 19.5-14.5.

 COURSE TOUR